After Putin's warning, Russian TV lists nuclear targets in U.S.

 Asked to comment on Kiselyov’s report, the Kremlin said on Monday it did not interfere in state TV’s editorial policy.

-Additional reporting by Tom Balmforth; Editing by Kevin Liffey
+Additional reporting by Tom Balmforth and Idrees Ali in Washington; Editing by Kevin Liffey and Dan Grebler